We're hiring

 They need well-defined, structured inputs.
 AI agents perform best on tasks that follow a predictable pattern.
 Ambiguous or incomplete data causes failures.
 A quoting agent needs consistent ACORD data.
 A renewal agent needs clean AMS records.
 Garbage in, garbage out still applies.

 They require setup, configuration, and occasional maintenance.
 AI agents are not plug-and-play.
 Initial configuration takes days to weeks depending on the complexity of the workflow.
-When a carrier makes a major UI change, portal automation agents need to adapt — and well-built systems do, while brittle scripts don't.
+When a carrier makes a major UI change, portal automation agents need to adapt.
+Well-built systems do.
+Brittle scripts don't.

 Complex judgment calls still require a licensed professional.
 Coverage recommendations, E&O risk assessment, and client-specific advice require human expertise.
 AI agents handle the data and administrative layer.
 Your producers handle the judgment layer.
 That line should never blur.